uN1K0Rn86/dungeon-generator/documentation/Weekly_reports/weekly_report_2.md

 - I added a Github actions workflow and a coverage report.

+- I refactored the code into classes in order to make the Delauney triangulation application simpler.

+- I started work on the Bowyer-Watson algorithm by creating a data structure for triangles and a method for calculating the circumcenter of a triangle.

 ## What Was Unclear and / or Difficult

+I spent considerable time figuring out how to calculate the circumcenter of a triangle.
+I was planning on coming up with a method from scratch but decided instead to use the formulas on the wikipedia page, seeing as that is significantly easier to code.

+I would have liked to get further with coding the actual algorithm, but I had very limited time this week due to unforeseen circumstances.

 ## Next Steps

+Next week, I will continue work on the Bowyer-Watson algorithm.
+The goal is to finish the algorithm over the next week and then move on to the minimum spanning tree algorithm.

 ## Time Tracking